R3MSI/priceComparison/README.md

 1. Go to the [repo on github](https://github.com/R3MSI/priceComparison)
 2. Click on ‘Clone, Download or Code’
 3. Click on ‘Download ZIP’ and save it on your local disk.
+4. Run .exe file if you are on windows or run the commands above (not the download ones)